marcelmazon/rosicrucian-literature/en/books/the-desire-body.md

 <h2 id="part-1">PART I: THE PLANETARY DESIRE WORLD</h2>

-CHAPTER I: ITS RELATIONSHIP TO MINERAL, PLANT, ANIMAL, AND MAN
+<h3 id="part-1-chapter-1">CHAPTER I: ITS RELATIONSHIP TO MINERAL, PLANT, ANIMAL, AND MAN</h3>

 In the Rosicrucian teaching the universe is divided into seven different Worlds, or states of matter, as follows:

 World of God.
 World of Virgin Spirits.
 World of Divine Spirit.
 World of Life Spirit.
 World of Thought.
 Desire World.
 Physical World.

 This division is not arbitrary but necessary, because the substance of each of these Worlds is amenable to laws which are practically inoperative in the others.
 For instance, in the Physical World, matter is subject to gravity, contraction, and expansion.
 In the Desire World there is neither heat nor cold, and forms levitate as easily as they gravitate.
 Distance and time are also governing factors of existence in the Physical World, but are almost non-existent in the Desire World.

 The matter of these worlds also varies in density, the Physical World being the densest of the seven.

 Each World is subdivided into seven Regions or subdivisions of matter.

-[9]

 Desire stuff in the Desire World persists through its seven subdivisions or regions as material for the embodiment of desire.
 As the Chemical Region is the realm of form and as the Etheric Region is the home of the forces carrying on life activities in these forms enabling them to live, move, and propagate, so the forces in the Desire World, working in the quickened dense body, impel it to move in this or that direction.

 If there were only the activities of the Chemical and Etheric Regions of the Physical World, there would be forms having life, able to move, but with no incentive for so doing.
 This incentive is supplied by the cosmic forces active in the Desire World and without this activity playing through every fiber of the vitalized body, urging action in this direction or that, there would be no experience and no moral growth.
 The function of the different ethers would take care of the growth of the form, for it is only in response to the requirements of spiritual growth that forms evolve to higher states.
 Thus we at once see the great importance of this realm of Nature.

 Desires, wishes, passions, and feelings express themselves in the matter of the different regions of the Desire World as form and feature express themselves in the Chemical Region of the Physical World.
 They take forms which last for a longer or shorter time, according to the intensity of the desire, wish, or feeling embodied in them.
 In the Desire World the distinction between the forces and the matter is not so definite and apparent as in the Physical World.
 One might almost say that here the ideas of force and matter are identical or interchangeable. it is not quite so, but we may say that to a certain extent the Desire World consists of force-matter.

-[10]

 When speaking of the matter of the Desire World, it is true that it is one degree less dense than the matter of the Physical World, but we entertain an entirely wrong idea if we imagine it is finer physical matter.